mayeranalytics/pyUBX/readme.md

 defined in [UBX-13003221 - R13, §31](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf).
 The focus is on getting the basics right, which first of all means  correctly creating and parsing UBX messages with usable error messages on failure.
 The key features are:

 - parse, generate and manipulate UBX messages
-- make it easy to add new message definitions
+- message definitions are simple, uncluttered Python code (class definitions)
 - decorators keep the boilerplate code at a minimum
-- allow to interact with a device using a REPL
+- interact with a device using a REPL
 - use as a parser generator for other languages or definition files for other parser generators

 **Only a small subset is currently implemented!**